deepaksood619/deepaksood619.github.io/docs/networking/mqtt/mqtt-sn.md

 MQTT for Sensor Networks

-- MQTT-SNusesUDPand notTCPfor its transport.
+- MQTT-SN uses UDP and not TCP for its transport.
-- UDPis a connection less protocol whereasTCPis connection orientated.
+- UDP is a connection less protocol whereasTCPis connection orientated.
-- MQTT-SNis designed, as far as possible., to work in the same way as MQTT
+- MQTT-SN is designed, as far as possible, to work in the same way as MQTT
 - In that regard MQTT-SN usually requires a connection to the broker before it can send and receive messages.
 - This connection is in effect avirtual connection.